ashcaz/city_explorer_api/README.md

 ## Change Log
 <!-- <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: -->

-16-06-2020 19:01 - Application now has a fully-functional express server, with a GET route for the location resource.
+16-06-2020 19:20 - Application now has a fully-functional express server, with a GET route for the location resource.

+16-06-2020 19:56 - Application will now give back 404 and 500 errors.

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->